praneethsattavaram/Chat_room/README.md

 # Chat_room

-Real-Time Chat Application
+*Real-Time Chat Application*

-Overview
+*Overview*

 This script creates a real-time chat application using Flask and SocketIO.
 It allows users to create or join rooms and chat with others in real-time.

-Requirements
+*Requirements*

-•⁠ Python 3.x
+- Python 3.x
-•⁠ Flask
+- Flask
-•⁠ Flask-SocketIO
+- Flask-SocketIO

-Installation
+*Installation*

-1.⁠ Install Flask using pip: ⁠ pip install flask ⁠
+1. Install Flask using pip: `pip install flask`
-2.⁠ Install Flask-SocketIO using pip: ⁠ pip install flask-socketio ⁠ 3.⁠ Clone the repository: ⁠ git clone (link unavailable)
+2. Install Flask-SocketIO using pip: `pip install flask-socketio`

-Usage
+3. Clone the repository: `git clone https://github.com/praneethsattavaram/Chat_room`

+*Usage*

+*Running the Application*

-1.⁠ Run the script using Python: ⁠ python (link unavailable) ⁠ 2.⁠ Open a web browser and navigate to http://localhost:5000 3.⁠ Create or join a room to start chatting
+1. Run the script using Python: `python main.py`
+2. Open a web browser and navigate to `http://localhost:5000`
+3. Create or join a room to start chatting

-Features
+*Features*

+*Key Features*

 | Feature | Description |
 | --- | --- |